OWASP/www-chapter-salt-lake-city/index.md

 * Follow us on Twitter

 ## Upcoming Event(s)
-* April - Date and time: TBD
+* April 25 at noon
+* HealthEquity (121 W Scenic Pointe Drive, Draper)
 * We will be discussing the book Nine Lies About Work and how it can relate to our roles in AppSec

 ## Rest of 2024 Calendar